 Cognitive impairment is an early sign of brain damage in hypertension

-Mini-Cog - dementia screening in 3-5 minutes at the appointment
+Mini-Cog – dementia screening in 3–5 minutes at an appointment

-Neuroprotection is necessary in case of cognitive impairment against the background of hypertension
+Neuroprotection is necessary in case of cognitive impairment in the background of hypertension

 Mexidol: a multimodal neuroprotector with proven efficacy